Who doesn’t love an easy cookie recipe?

 Simple pantry ingredients like oatmeal, peanut butter and sugar combine to make a delicious drop cookie.

 I like to keep them in the refrigerator.
-They also freeze well for when you want to sneak a little treat because your sweet tooth needs some comforting.
+They also freeze well for when you want to sneak a little treat because your sweet tooth needs some comfort.

 No Bake Oatmeal Chocolate Peanut Butter Cookies